 International applicants who did not attend a university where English is the primary language of instruction are required to provide proof of English language proficiency by submitting TOEFL or IELTS scores.
 Please view our webpage for International applicants to read more about this requirement.

-Human Service Experience Track Requirements (Online and Off-Campus Program Only)
+Human Service Experience Track Requirements (Online, Hybrid and Off-Campus Program Only)

 Online MSW Program Technical Requirements